bingeli1212/nitrile-preview/doc/DOC-diagram.md

 express what these bars are intended for.
 The text must be provided by a set of quotation marks that must proceed all options and scalars.
 The scalars express the location of vertical bars on x-axis.
 Thus, if the input range has been set to 5, the first bar is to appear between 0-1, and second bar 1-2, and so on, thus, the center location for the first vertical bar is 0.5, and center location for the second bar is 1.5, etc.

     barchart.xtext "P(0)\\P(1)\\P(2)" 0.5 1.5 2.5

 The text will always be centered at location, and placed directly below the bar.

-# The line, and area operation.

-The 'line' operation would stroke a line alone the path.
-The 'area' operation would fill an area enclosed by the path, and it only does it when the area is considered "closed" by the path.
-If the area is not "closed" no area operation takes place.

-If area is to be filled, the "opacity" option is checked.
-If it is set, then the opacity is set according to the setting.
-A value of "1" means fully-opaque, which is the default behavior.
-A value of "0" means that the area is fully-transparent, in which case the fillcolor is not to be applied.
-A value of "0.5" is half-transparent.
-The "opaque" can be set as a global option that applies to all filled areas.

-# The arrow, revarrow, and dblarrow operation
+# Drawing arrow heads

 These three operations only draw lines, similar to the 'line' operation.
 The 'arrow' would place an arrowhead at the ending line cap location.
 The